oresat/oresat.github.io/index.markdown

 Small educational satellites called [cubesats](http://en.wikipedia.org/wiki/CubeSat) have been launched by dozens of universities and countries around the world.
 But so far Oregon has yet to join the elite club of states that have flown a home-grown cubesat in space.

-We would like to change that.
+We would like to change that!

-Watch our progress on [github](http://github.com/oresat).
+Please consider [getting involved](https://github.com/oresat/getting-started/blob/master/README.md), and please watch our progress on [github](http://github.com/oresat).

 <img src="/assets/img/cube.png" style="width:18px;height:18px;">